rck/maildelay/README.md

 would match and the user does not get disturbed by high-traffic mailing-lists.
 In the spare time "WorkCollect" does not match and "Immediate" is executed, therefore mails are delivered instantly.

+- block: If the current time is between "from" and "to", do not process a single mail from that box.

 - collect:
 If one mail in the buffer box is older than "for" minutes, all buffered mails